-Hello, my name is Richard Oshen.
-I’m a screenwriter and children’s book author who writes engaging and inspiring stories for young readers.
+My name is Richard Oshen.
+I’m a screenwriter and children’s book author who loves crafting stories that spark young imaginations.

 Growing up in the suburbs of New York City, I was fortunate to see a lot of Broadway Shows.
 My grandmother Ann loved the theatre; her sister Francis was a Zigfield Girl, back in those early halcyon days of vaudeville.
 Grandma Ann would often take my brother Jeff and I to Saturday Matinees.
 We saw incredible original cast productions, like Peter Pan starring Julie Andrews, The King and I starring Yul Brenner, Man of La Mancha with Richard Kiley, South Pacific, Oklahoma, The Nutcracker and numerous Easter and Christmas pageants at Radio City Music Hall.
 What a magical time it was!